AO-portfolio/Microsoft_Excel_Projects_Portfolio/README.md

  Microsoft_Excel_Projects_Portfolio

 This repository contains my data analysis projects of Excel where I have performed data analysis tasks such as data processing, data cleaning and data visualization.

 I collected and cleaned Road Accident data in India and performed statistical analysis to identify patterns in the past casulities.
 I created interactive dashboards using KPI,Slicers pivot table and charts to produce reports to generate insights to prevent future accident

 ![image](https://github.com/user-attachments/assets/90c55c18-ea0b-4274-b342-454e2609a3f1)

+I collected and cleaned sales of apparel store and performed statistical analysis to identify sales trends and patterns.
+I created interactive dashboards using pivot table and charts to produce reports to generate insights to boost sales

 ![image](https://github.com/user-attachments/assets/52bf540b-70da-427a-abcb-7636320774fe)